lolout1/lolout1/README.md

 # Hello! 👋

-I am a driven and well-rounded senior at Texas State University.
-I have a knack for optimization and enjoy tackling challenging problems across various disciplines in C, C++, Java and Python.
+I am a driven and well-rounded senior at Texas State University with a strong knack for optimization and a passion for tackling challenging problems across diverse disciplines.
+My strongest languages are C, C++, Java, and Python, and I am interested in any challenging, high-impact opportunities.

 ## 🔧 Current interests and past experience